 Your privacy is important to us.
-To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
-To make this notice easy to find, we make it available on our homepage and at every point where personally identifiable information may be requested.
+To better protect your privacy, we provide this notice explaining our online information practices and your choices about how your information is collected and used.
+To make this notice easy to find, we make it available on our homepage and at every point where we may request identifiable information.

-We collect, use and are responsible for certain personal data about you and those activities are regulated under the General Data Protection Regulation (“GDPR”), which applies across the European Union.
-We are responsible as “data controller” of that personal information under GDPR.
+We collect, use and are responsible for specific personal data about you and those activities are regulated under the General Data Protection Regulation (“GDPR”), which applies across the European Union.
+We are responsible as the “data controller” of that personal information under GDPR.

 If you have any questions or concerns, please send us an email at [email protected].

-Our site may contain links to other sites whose information practices may be different than ours.
-Visitors should consult the other sites’ privacy notices as we have no control over information that is submitted to, or collected by, these third parties.
+Visitors to the Symbio Energy website may voluntarily supply certain personally identifiable information in connection with the enquiry forms and the services advertised on the website.
+Our site may contain links to other sites whose information practices may be different from ours.
+Visitors should consult the other sites’ privacy notices as we have no control over information submitted to or collected by these third parties.

-Symbio Energy may use such information only for conducting the activities stated above, for internal marketing and promotional purposes.
+Symbio Energy may use such information only for conducting the activities stated above for internal marketing and promotional purposes.

-We, or third parties on our behalf, collect your personal information when you use our website, communicate with us by phone, letter, email, and social media or in person, receive our products and/or services, or request to join schemes which you are eligible for.
+We, or third parties on our behalf, may collect your personal information when you use our website, communicate with us by phone, letter, email, and social media or in person, receive our products and/or services, or request to join schemes which you are eligible for.

-We may collect the following personal information and we refer to this as “personal information” throughout this notice:
+We may collect the following information and we refer to this as “personal information” throughout this notice:

 We, or third parties on our behalf, collect, use and store the personal information collected about you to:

-Your data may be profiled by us, to provide you with marketing and offers that are relevant to you.
-If you opt out of profiling, we will still run analysis that includes your data, but any decisions or marketing output that result from that analysis will not be used to market to you.
+We may profile your data to provide you with marketing and offers that are relevant to you.
+If you opt-out of profiling, we will still run an analysis that includes your data, but any decisions or marketing output that results from that analysis will not be used to market to you.

-With your consent, we will use the information that we collect about your (or a member of your household’s) requirements for your welfare (e.g. due to age, health, disability or financial circumstances), to:
+With your consent, we will use the information that we collect about your (or a member of your household’s), requirements for your welfare (e.g., due to age, health, disability or financial circumstances) to:

 With your consent, we may also share this information with the following individuals or organisations:

-We use details of any criminal offences you have been accused of, together with information about whether the electricity supply to your property has been tampered with or stolen in the past (or if we suspect that it has), for the following purposes:
+We may use details of any criminal offences you have been accused of, together with information about whether the electricity supply to your property has been tampered with or stolen in the past (or if we suspect that it has), for the following purposes:

-Information we receive from third party sources
+Information we receive from third-party sources

-We also receive your personal information from the following third party sources:
+We also receive your personal information from the following third-party sources:

 Legal Bases for Processing